General information

 Class 7.
 Sociology of artistic objects and their value

 Class 8.
-Reception of the art
+Social Reception and Interpretation of Art

 Class 9.
-Scandals in the arts
+Scandals and controversies in the arts

 Class 10.
 Summary: art in society